ibra4/Google-Drive-Yii/README.md

 - Select Development Environment
 > Note: The file backend/credentials.json shold be writable

-Action used to render the form:
+Action used to render the table:

 Controller: `backend\controllers\SiteController` Action: `indexAction`

-The core code is inside component
+The core code is inside this component

 `backend\components\GoogleDriveClient`